nathanasiou/nathanasiou/README.md

 ### ✨ Nicole Athanasiou ✨

 - 🔭 I’m currently working on expanding my experience in data science.
-- 🌱 I’m currently learning Python through CodeAcademy.
+- 🌱 I’m currently learning Python through CodeAcademy and taking Statistics courses through Udacity.
 - 👯 I’m looking to collaborate on statistical projects, especially relating to environmental science, education, energy, and healthcare.
 - 💬 Ask me about my experiences with: machine learning and data visualization.
 - 📫 How to reach me: nicolemarieath@gmail.com